sfox33/ITCS-6160-ACME-Bus-Rides/README.md

   To bring all of these pieces together, XAMPP was used to run Apache and MySQL so that the web interface could be tested on a local host.
+## Business Assumptions and Logic
+  Since the focus on this project was on the database usage more than functionality, several liberties and assumptions were taken with the design of this project which will be listed here.
+First, it is assumed that the user will create a trip with a proper address (Street name, City, State, and Country).
+With this structure, there is also the heavy assumption that the address will be
+  American, but it really just have to follow the previous criteria.
+Furthermore, while scheduling the trip, the end date and time must occur after the begin date and time of the trip, however, when those dates are chosen relative to the current date and time does not matter.
+However, a user will only be able to join a trip whose begin time occurs after the current time.

+  Pricing is estimate by the number of miles (which is obtained from Goolge Maps API) from the origin to the destination.
+Rally points do not affect the price.
+The price chosen by multiplying the number of miles by a small float (which changes depending on the bus type chosen for the trip) and dividing by the number of passengers on the trip.
+This price is updated as the number of passengers changes.
 ## User Interface
 ![LogIn View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/LogInViewCapture.PNG)
 ![Sign Up View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/SignUpViewCapture.PNG)